 In addition to building foundational business acumen, the summer core curriculum serves as a live leadership laboratory.
 You’ll complete a 360 leadership assessment before you arrive in order to make the most of this opportunity to accelerate your growth as a team leader and member.

-The Johnson 360 Leadership Assessment launches in late spring.
-This 360-degree feedback survey serves as the cornerstone for your leadership development, and is required before you begin classes.
-You will also need it for your Core Team Practicum course that begins in May shortly after you arrive on campus.
+The Johnson 360 Leadership Assessment serves as the cornerstone for your leadership development, and is required before you begin classes.
+You will also need it for your Core Team Practicum course that begins in May.

 The Survey Process

-You’ll receive an email when the survey launches in the spring.
-After you fill out a self-assessment, you’ll select raters who can provide feedback about your leadership.
+You’ll receive an email when the survey launches in mid-spring.
+You’ll need to fill out a self-assessment survey and select raters who can provide feedback about your leadership.
 The more raters you select, the more you’ll get out of the 360 experience.
-The Korn Ferry Hay Group will take care of sending emails to your raters—all you need to do is provide their names and email addresses.

 Peers: Select at least five (preferably more) professional peers who have observed your leadership and work.

-Others: Aim for five to ten people in this category.
-This is a “catch all” for anyone who isn’t your manager, direct report, or professional peer.
+Other Raters: Aim for five to ten people in this category.
+This is a “catch all” for anyone who isn’t your manager, person you lead, or professional peer.
 You can list clients, vendors or peers from volunteer work, sports teams, and other non-work commitments.
-If you were recently in school, you might consider fellow club members, academic advisers, professors, or mentors.

 Core Course Exemptions